 Adopted by 607 votes in favor, 2 against and 73 abstentions, the European Parliament’s resolution condemned “the alarming rate at which journalists and human rights defenders in Mexico, including environmental defenders and indigenous people, are being threatened, harassed and killed.”

 Two other urgent resolutions were adopted on March 10 and referred to Myanmar‘s military coup d’état carried out last year and Azerbaijan’s “continued policy of erasing and denying the Armenian cultural heritage.”

-Such resolutions mostly show a common position from the European Union and has only a political value, although they may guide E.U. future actions and decisions.
+Such resolutions mostly show a common position from the European Union and have only a political value, although they may guide E.U.’s future actions and decisions.